startling/cytoplasm-site/_tutorial/tips.html.markdown

 Here's all the interpreters I've written so far; let me know if you have another one.
 Just add them to your `_config.py` if you want.

 ### Mako
-This is probably in your `cytoplasm.defaults`.
+This is probably in your `cytoplasm.defaults`, but it can be helpful to look at:
 ~~~~~{.python}
 import mako.lookup, mako.template
 # Mako should look for templates to include in the current directory.